-While they can be the trip that vacation made laughable, and you hope Aunt Edna is not along for the ride with you, a roadtrip with the kids or travelling to a family destination can be amazingly rewarding as long as you get them to actually experience it along the way.
+A road trip with the kids or traveling to a family destination can be amazingly rewarding as long as you get them to actually experience it along the way.
 Ferris Bueller was right: “Life moves pretty fast.
 If you don’t stop and look around once in awhile, you might miss it. ”

 Friends of ours were headed on a long trip with their children for eight hours.
 They have never taken more than a two-hour car ride with them to the shore and were trying to think of a way to explain to the kids just how much time it would take to arrive there.
 In a circle of parents discussing how to explain time to the kids, one parent said, “Just tell the kids that you are basically watching Frozen four times on your way there.”